 A third-party tool like ShareGate Apricot can help identify inactive teams, AND archive their files and folders indefinitely.
 So there’s no need for owners to keep renewing a team because they’re afraid of letting something go.

-ShareGate Apricot crawls through your teams (including their associated Outlook inboxes and SharePoint site collections) looking for user-generated activity—then surfaces up any teams that don’t meet the inactivity threshold you’ve set.
-We’ll show you all of the inactive teams that were detected in one convenient place (without having to make yourself an owner).
+ShareGate Apricot crawls through your teams and groups daily (including their associated Outlook inboxes and SharePoint site collections) looking for user-generated activity—then surfaces up any teams that don’t meet the inactivity threshold you’ve set.
+ShareGate Aprict will show you all of the inactive teams that were detected in one convenient place (without having to make yourself an owner).